Quick checklist

 Before

-- Resolve annual inspection gaps first.
+- Resolve annual inspection gaps first — they are the most common finding.

 During

-- Provide records by unit and date.
+- Provide records organized by unit and sorted by date within each unit folder.

 After

-- Review open maintenance items weekly.
+- Review open maintenance items and DVIR defect logs weekly.

 Download